 Weight Management | Center for Healthcare Policy and Research

-• 3PG’s weight management project, called the Koa Family Program, was developed with funds from the United States Department of Agriculture Supplemental Nutrition Assistance Program—Education and CAL FIRE.
-It was a community-based, whole health, telewellness program addressing weight loss, healthy diet, active living, and other psychosocial outcomes among women with low income.
-The program was designed and tested through a two-stage research project, entitled the Koa Family Study.
+• 3PG’s weight management project, called the Koa Family Program, was developed with funds from the United States Department of Agriculture Supplemental Nutrition Assistance Program—Education and CALFIRE.
+It’s a community-based, whole health, telewellness program addressing weight loss, healthy eating, physical activity, and overall well-being among women.
+The program was designed and tested through a research project, titled the Koa Family Study.
+In addition, the program was tested with women at the UC Davis Health, Folsom Clinic.

 The Koa Family Study (KFS) was designed as a two-stage research project.
 The first stage consisted of formative research to obtain fresh perspectives from community members as well as public health and health care leaders regarding nutrition, physical activity, and factors associated with the ongoing obesity epidemic.
 Details regarding the methods, findings, and analysis of the formative research data are summarized in the report, Results of Formative Research.